rroller/dahua/README.md

 TODO: Expand on this and how examples of how to consume the events.

 # Services and Entities
+Note for ease of use, the integration tries to determine if your device supports certain services, entities and will conditionally add them.
+But that's sometimes a little hard so it'll just add the entity even if your devices doesn't support.
+I'd rather opt into extra entities than to create a complicated flow to determine what's supported and what isn't.
+You can simply disable the entities you don't want.
+An example of this is the "door open state" for doorbells.
+Not all doorbells support this.

 ## Services
 Service | Parameters | Description
 :------------ | :------------ | :-------------